lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 Finally, `coqffi` has got an experimental feature called `transparent-types` (enabled by using the `-ftransparent-types` command-line argument).
-If the type definition is given in the module interface, then `coqffi` tries to generates an equivalent definition in Coq.
+If the type definition is given in the module interface, then `coqffi` tries to generate an equivalent definition in Coq.
 For instance,

 ```ocaml